 If you go during the week during the day, the crowds will be lighter.
 On the weekends, the venues on the perimeters of town will be less populated.

-2. Research social media for the pieces that you don’t want to miss
+2. Research social media for the Art Prize pieces that you don’t want to miss

 You can also take advantage of the Meijer Park and Ride where you can leave your vehicle at several area Meijer stores and ride The Rapid (public transit).

 Different venues have different hours.
-Make sure you give yourself enough time in your itinerary to get to venues that are on your to see list.
+Make sure that you give yourself enough time in your itinerary to get to venues that are on your “must see” list.

 I have been to Art Prize as a visitor and also as a resident in previous years.
 I’ve also stayed at the historic Amway Grand Hotel.